 Students who have satisfied the basic chemistry course requirements for the Bachelor of Science in Chemistry degree at the University of Oklahoma will have met the requirements for full graduate standing.
 Undergraduate majors from other institutions should meet departmental requirements as follows:

-Deficiencies in these requirements may necessitate additional coursework, and may increase the number of course credit hours required for an advanced degree.
+the equivalent of courses 3053, 3152, 3153 (organic chemistry);4023, 4033 (analytical chemistry);3421, 3423, 3521, 3523 (physical chemistry);4333 (inorganic chemistry)Deficiencies in these requirements may necessitate additional coursework, and may increase the number of course credit hours required for an advanced degree.

 Special Requirements for Graduate Students

-Minimum course requirements for graduate degree candidates include the completion of a minimum of twenty-one credit hours in letter-graded lecture courses at the 5000 or 6000 level.
-At least nine credit hours must be taken in courses at the 5000 or 6000 level which are offered in two other divisions or departments outside of the student's major division.
-If more than three hours of these general lecture course requirements are to be taken outside the Department of Chemistry, approval must be given by both the Advisory Committee and the Graduate Committee.
+Minimum course requirements for graduate degree candidates include the completion of a minimum of sixteen credit hours in letter-graded lecture courses at the 5000 or 6000 level.
+At least four credit hours must be taken in courses at the 5000 or 6000 level which are offered in two other divisions or departments outside of the student's major division.
+If more than three credit hours of these general lecture course requirements are to be taken outside the Department of Chemistry, approval must be given by both the Advisory Committee and the Graduate Committee.

-A minimum grade average of 3.00 (on a 4.00 scale) must be achieved for the first twenty-one credit hours taken which qualify as general lecture courses with no more than two grades below B allowed.
+A minimum grade average of 3.00 (on a 4.00 scale) must be achieved for the first sixteen credit hours taken which qualify as general lecture courses with no more than two grades below B allowed.
 Failure to meet these requirements will result in the student being terminated from the graduate program in chemistry.
 Students must also complete the specific courses required by their particular division.